-Dan Mancina is the world's first ever blind pro skateboarder.
+Dan Mancina is a blind skateboarder who does gnarly tricks and tech ledge moves.
 But that’s not the only thing that defines his story.
-Dan's passion to pursue challenges is unending.
+Dan’s passion to pursue challenges is unending.

 His lack of sight hasn’t slowed down his ability to experience new things, have fun and get sponsored.
 After he gradually lost his sight in his mid-20s Dan reconnected with skateboarding and after attempting to relearn what he lost he eventually got sponsored by Real skateboards and Adidas to do it again.

-Now that Dan has joined The No Comply Network, we caught up to find out how he learnt to skate with no sight, going pro, meeting Jim Thiebaud, Real, Paul Shier, adidas, his company Keep Pushing incorporated, adaptive skateboarding and how he rediscovered himself through rolling on his board.
+Now that Dan has joined The No Comply Network, we caught up to find out how he learnt to skate with no sight, getting a signature board on Action REALised, meeting Jim Thiebaud, Real, Paul Shier, adidas, his company Keep Pushing incorporated, adaptive skateboarding and how he rediscovered himself through rolling on his board.

 Where did you grow up Dan?

 I’m originally from Detroit, Michigan.
 I grew up in a little town called Livonia just outside there.

 My childhood was a mix of going up north to go camping and being near the lake and then coming back to the suburbs and skating round there.

 Who did you skate with?

 I started pushing on a board when I was about seven years of age but that was just pushing around.